|

 1. Begin by dicing up the potatoes into bite size pieces.

-2. Heat a large dutch oven or soup pot.
+2. Heat a large Dutch oven or soup pot.

 3. While the pot heats up slice the bacon into smaller pieces.